CAL FIRE Launches Forest Health Education Campaign

 September 30, 2025 – The recently launched California Reforestation Toolshed website consolidates a variety of reforestation resources into one location, improving access to essential reforestation guidance and science.
 The Toolshed was collaboratively developed by the USDA California Climate Hub, CAL FIRE, American Forests, the Southwest Climate Adaptation Science Center and University of California Agriculture and Natural Resources.

 The Toolshed includes 12 new California Climate-Informed Reforestation Guidance booklets.
-These booklets provide regionally specific recommendations for site preparation, planting, and post-planting management actions that can help establish forests that are resilient to climate change and wildfires.
+These booklets provide regionally specific recommendations for site preparation, planting, and post-planting management actions that can help establish forests that are resilient to climate effects, extreme weather, and wildfires.

 California Climate-Informed Reforestation Guidance Booklets: